D-Rasheed/Job_Market_Analysis_in_Power_BI/README.md

 ### Project Overview

-This case study demonstrates the use of Power BI to:

 - Clean and preprocess a job posting dataset using Power Query.
 - Perform exploratory data analysis (EDA) to uncover trends in skills, salaries, and job roles.
 - Build interactive and insightful dashboards to support business decision-making.